 For VISIR, no waiver is necessary to ask for the execution of a concatenation of science and calibrator OBs, provided that the concatenation takes less than 90 minutes to execute.
 The individual science and calibrator OBs have to be less than one hour each.

-Submission of OBs in which the half-cycle averaging flag is set to flase (used to save all half-cycle frames) requires prior approval by means of a Phase 2 waiver request.
+- Submission of service-mode OBs in which the half-cycle averaging flag is set to false (used to save all half-cycle frames).

 Submitting Phase 2 Waiver Requests

 Waiver requests should be sent to email@example.com.
 The Subject line of your e-mail should contain only your ESO Observing Run ID.
 For example:

 All Phase 2 procedure waiver requests must be approved by ESO before Phase 2 package submission.
 Since a Waiver Request can take up to one week to process, please make sure to submit more than one week before the Phase 2 deadline.
 Waivers received less than five working days before the submission deadline will normally be rejected.